LiveUser/einfache_krypto/README.md

 print('Deciphered: ${String.fromCharCodes(y)}');
 ~~~

-Key Generation:
+## Key Generation:

-Note: All of the variables shown in the eddie woo videos are available through this object.
+Note: All of the variables shown in the Eddie Woo videos are available through this object.

 ~~~dart
 //Generate Key pairs